scc416/journal/README.md

 ## To-do

 - test delete function
-- make last month diary available, even if empty
 - use useState to store value in hooks
+- fix bug when picking month
 - deployment

 ## Credits